Your life just changed — shouldn’t your plans for your family change, too?

 Here are several situations that commonly lead people to revisit their trusts.

 A second marriage could usher in any number of financial complications.
 Not all divorces are amicable, after all, and not all second marriages are without children.
 Updating your trust plan can help bring clarity, thereby averting discussions with family members around touchy money matters.
 With a revocable trust, you could add and re-distribute assets between stepchildren, or add or remove an ex-spouse.

 A longtime client of the bank used this option recently, following a health scare that made her wonder what might happen to the wealth she brought to her second marriage in the event of a more serious medical issue.
-Because she already had a revocable trust in place, she merely altered its terms so that, if she were to pass away, it would take care of her second husband for life while continuing to support the children from her first marriage.
+Because she already had a revocable trust in place, she merely altered its terms so that, if she were to pass away before her second husband, it would take care of him for life while continuing to support the children from her first marriage.
 That way, even if the widower’s relationship with his stepchildren soured, he would remain comfortable but couldn’t restrict the children’s access to their portion of the funds.